Note: There will be no Zimfest (USA) in 2024. Applications to teach or perform at Zimfest 2025 will probably be available in January, 2025.

 Information for Prospective Applicants

-In order to apply to teach and or perform at the Zimbabwean Music Festival, you must either be a United States citizen or resident, or you must have a valid US visa.
-We cannot consider your application unless you have a visa or provide evidence that a visa has been applied for.
+In order to apply to teach and or perform at the Zimbabwean Music Festival, you must either be a United States citizen or resident, or you must have a valid passport and US visa.
+We cannot consider your application unless you have a passport and visa or provide evidence that a visa is being applied for.
 We recommend the P3 US visa type for visiting Zimbabweans.
 Zimfest cannot sponsor these visas, nor provide them for guest performers and teachers.
 You will need a contact person, agent or organization in the US to apply for the proper visa, and cannot apply for the visa yourself.
-The P3 visa application process can cost between $400.00 to $1000.00 US dollars.
+The P3 visa application process can cost from $400.00 to $1000.00 US dollars.
+The information we have received about applications for US performance visas (visa type P, O, Q, and a few others) is that the U.S Immigration service is severely short-handed and delaying actions on applications for months.
+Therefore we do not recommend applying for these types of visas in 2023 unless you already have an application in process.

-We are a non-profit organization, staffed by volunteers, with a very limited budget.
-Our policy is that we do not pay for travel to the US from other countries.
-You would need to pay for your own transportation to North America.
+We are a non-profit organization staffed by volunteers, with a very limited budget.
+Our policy is that we can only reimburse a limited amount for travel to North America.
+You would need to source funding to pay for most of your own transportation costs to the festival location.
 We pay teachers for teaching workshops, but can only afford to pay a modest amount to performers for the ticketed evening concerts.
 In summary, it can cost a lot of money to come to perform and teach at our Zimfest, and that amount will not likely be repaid in cash.

 If you have questions or special circumstances, please contact us at: zimguests (at) zimfest (dot) org